 Whilst training in urology, Samantha saw a need for a greater focus on incontinence treatments for women and a need for specialised care.
 Her vision was to establish a sub-specialty practice bringing the best treatments available to the women of South Australia.
-She became the first urologist in South Australia to exclusively specialise in female and functional urology, establishing Continence Matters in 2002, subsequently building her single surgeon practice into a Centre of Excellence.
+She became the first urologist in Australia to exclusively specialise in female and functional urology, establishing Continence Matters in 2002, subsequently building her single surgeon practice into a Centre of Excellence.

 Dr Pillay has served on numerous National and State boards and committees, including; Chair of the Female Urology Special Advisory Group for the Urological Society of Australia and New Zealand from 2007 to 2013.
 Samantha has devoted her career as a surgeon to treating incontinence, reducing the stigma, and educating doctors, health professionals and the community.

 Samantha was a nominee for the SA Australian of the Year 2022.